Nuggets vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Nuggets Insights & Trends

-- The Nuggets have gone 8-2 in their past 10 contests, with a 6-4 record against the spread in that span.
+- The Nuggets have a 7-3 record against the spread while going 9-1 overall in their past 10 games.

 - Against the spread, Denver has played better when playing at home, covering 25 times in 41 home games, and 20 times in 41 road games.

-- The Nuggets record 115.8 points per game, six more points than the 109.8 the Heat allow.
+- The Nuggets record 115.8 points per game, six more points than the 109.8 the Heat give up.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.